marcmylemans/marcmylemans.github.io/_posts/2022-12-28-AzureADConnectSync.md

    - **Automating License Assignment**: Learn to create a security group that helps in the automatic assignment of licenses to Azure AD synced users.

 2. **Full Deployment**:
-   - After ensuring everything works flawlessly in the testing phase, we’ll show you how to expand the sync to include all relevant users and groups in your OU structure, achieving full synchronization with Azure AD.
+   - After ensuring everything works flawlessly in the testing phase, weâ€™ll show you how to expand the sync to include all relevant users and groups in your OU structure, achieving full synchronization with Azure AD.

 ### Getting Started